graphprotocol/graph-improvement-proposals/gips/0080-optimistic-ebo.md

 # Who is Wonderland?

 We’re a group of developers, researchers, and data scientists with one thing in common: we all love building cool sh*t.
-[DeFi sucks](https://defi.sucks/), but we are here to make it better.
+[DeFi sucks](https://wonderland.xyz/), but we are here to make it better.

-Our mission is to discover, partner, and empower innovators in the creation of open, permissionless, and decentralized financial solutions.
-Our pledge is to stand by our partners, supporting them in every way we can.
+Our mission is to discover, partner with, and empower innovators to create open, permissionless, decentralized financial solutions.
+We pledge to stand by our partners, working with and supporting them in every way possible.

 We have partnered with some of the most successful and promising protocols in Web3 – including [Aztec](https://aztec.network/), [Optimism](https://www.optimism.io/), [Everclear](https://www.everclear.org/), [Safe](https://safe.global/), [Sky](https://sky.money/), [Gitcoin](https://www.gitcoin.co/), [Layer 3](https://layer3.xyz/), [Eigen Layer](https://www.eigenlayer.xyz/), [Keep3r](https://keep3r.network/), [Reflexer](https://app.reflexer.finance/#/), and [Yearn](https://yearn.fi/) – to find solutions to complex engineering challenges and help them reach their full potential.

-### What will we do?

-The [Wonderland](https://defi.sucks/) team will implement the new version of EBO in close collaboration with The Graph's core development teams.

 # **Copyright Waiver**